Capsule Cryptography Glossary

 Wire Format (HTML)

-DCA data is embedded in the page as standard HTML elements:
+The DCA manifest is embedded in the page as standard HTML elements:

 </script>